jpomfret/dbatools-wheeloffortune/README.md

 - Finding objects
 - and others - who knows where the wheel may take us

+## AutoSpin functionality

+For when we do this online we can now enable autospin - by setting a global variable `$global:Autospin = $true`

+Also reset the `numbers.json` file with all the numbers we need `1..20 | ConvertTo-Json | set-content ./Containers/dbatoolswof/Profile/numbers.json`

 ## Checklist
 - dev container built
 - `c:\github` folder open in explorer